 Lower Taxes & Access to Other Incentives

 California is one of the best states for solar incentives, and residents receive them from both the state and the federal government.
 Perhaps most notable is the federal credit (ITC), which is an incentive offered by the federal government as a credit to your federal income tax liability.
-The ITC is for 26% of your entire solar power system cost, which, in California, averages out to $4,259.
+The ITC is for 30% of the full expense of your solar power system, which, in California, averages out to $4,914.
 Below are some of the other solar incentives available in California:

-- Self-Generation Incentive Program (SGIP): This is a statewide solar incentive that provides solar customers with a rebate for all solar storage installation costs.
+- Self-Generation Incentive Program (SGIP): This is a statewide solar incentive that provides solar customers with a rebate for all solar storage installation expenses.